Confronting Reward Overoptimization for Diffusion Models: A Perspective of Inductive and Primacy Biases: Extended Analyses of Neuron States

 \section{Extended Analyses of Neuron States}

 The following is an extension of the analyses regarding neuron states discussed in Section~\ref{section:4.2}.

 \textbf{Critic dormant neuron percentage.} In Section~\ref{section:4.2}, we described the effects of resetting different neurons in our critic model on the percentage of dormant neurons.
 Here we present the experimental results regarding these effects.
-The left plot in Figure~\ref{dorm_c} shows the percentage of dormant neurons in our critic model when finetuning on Aesthetic Score.
+The left plot in Figure~\ref{dorm_c} shows the percentage of dormant neurons in our critic model when finetuning the diffusion model on Aesthetic Score.
 As discussed in Section~\ref{section:4.2}, there is a slow ascent of the dormant percentage of neurons in our critic model during training.
 Resetting dormant neurons consistently reduces the dormant percentage, while resetting active neurons increases it significantly.
 This further substantiates a conclusion that resetting dormant neurons discourages the presence of dormant neurons, while resetting active neurons discourages the presence of active neurons.

-\textbf{Overlap of dormant neurons.} To verify the consistency of dormant neurons in our model, we track the overlap percentage between dormant neurons of nearby steps during the finetuning process.
+\textbf{Overlap of dormant neurons.} To validate the persistence of dormant neurons throughout training, we track the overlap percentage between dormant neurons identified in current and previous training iterations.
 The right plot in Figure~\ref{dorm_c} shows that the overlap percentage of dormant neurons in our critic model remains a value of 100 through the finetuning process.
 This indicates that, once a regularization with respect to dormant neurons is learned, then it will continuously affect subsequent training process.
 Combining this phenomenon with the empirical result we discussed in Section~\ref{section:4.2}, which is that resetting dormant neurons in our critic model exacerbates overoptimization, we can further extrapolate that dormant neurons in the critic model act as a adaptive regularization mechanism against overoptimization to imperfect rewards.
 While resetting dormant neurons may damage this implicit regularization, periodically resetting active neurons offers a potential mitigation strategy, encouraging the model to learn new regularization patterns without forgetting crucial past regularization.